Programme/Approved Electives for 2021/22

 Description of Module Assessment

-Online open book examThe paper will be released on KLE as a Word document at 9am on the morning of the exam.
-The exam will consist of of a choice of 2 out of 6 essay-based questions.
+Online open-book examThe paper will be released on KLE as a Word document at 9am on the morning of the exam.

-Although students have been given significant time to complete this exam script, we expect most students to spend no more than 2 hours on this exam.
+Although you have been given significant time to complete this exam script, we expect most students to spend no more 2 hours.
 Answers should be as accurate and concise as possible.